mhamedLmarbouh/kafka-docker-cluster/README.md

   * broker 1: available at `localhost:9091`
   * broker 2: available at `localhost:9092`
   * broker 3: available at `localhost:9093`

-**NOTE: The empry folders are used as data voluems for each docker container, just so you can have access to the various files that are going to be created by the kafka brokers and zookeeper instance**

 # How to use it: